Timing, Fundamentals, and Diversification of New Gold Inc. (NGD) - The Dwinnex

 Ratios:

-For a better understanding of NGD, let’s look at its different ratios.
+Our analysis of NGD’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 2.20.
 In the meantime, Its Debt-to-Equity ratio is 0.42 whereas as Long-Term Debt/Eq ratio is at 0.41.

 Upgrades & Downgrades